MitocGroup/terraform-aws-terraform-remote-state/README.md

 Please use it responsibly.
-Under the hood, this module checks first if `terraform.tfstate` file is stored in S3 and if it doesn't find it, new file is generated from the tfstate template and expected outputs.
+Under the hood, this module checks first if `terraform.tfstate` file is stored in S3 and if it doesn't find it, new file is generated from the tfstate template based on expected outputs.
 Therefore, before using this module, make sure that your use case actually fits into the above described model.